 Why Make Time to Identify Your Driver?

-As a PRG Advisor in the Asia-Pacific Region for the Premier Resources Group (PRG), I recently stepped out of the region to gain insights into the building and construction industry by attending to two key events in North America: (1) the Construction Users Roundtable (CURT) National Conference in Phoenix, Arizona; and (2) the World of Concrete conference in Las Vegas, Nevada.
+As a PRG Advisor in the Asia-Pacific Region for the Premier Resources Group (PRG), I recently stepped out of the region to gain insights into the building and construction industry by attending two key events in North America: (1) the Construction Users Roundtable (CURT) National Conference in Phoenix, Arizona; and (2) the World of Concrete conference in Las Vegas, Nevada.

 These two events provided deep insight into the transformational developments that are driving the building and construction industry forward, both regionally and globally.